Cruising the Caribbean Sea

 Can you see those bags all over the hallway?
 There is an option for passengers to leave them outside their staterooms with proper labels, so they can be collected and delivered ashore by the crew.
 No one looks after them yet no bag got stolen either.
 North America does not stop surprising me in a good way with its honesty system.

 One important aspect is tips.
-Cruise ships have gone a long way figuring out how to best manage them in order to reduce hassle for passengers.
-It turned out that tips are fix-priced ($12 a day for each passenger) and are paid at the end of the trip. $12 are distributed in the following way: $6 - for waiters, $4 - for stewards (maids) and $2 - for the rest of the passenger-facing crew members such as entertainers, children camp workers, etc. I just loved this system as you don't have to carry cash and tip every time someone serves you.
+Cruise ships have gone a long way in figuring out how to best manage them to reduce hassle for passengers.
+It turned out that tips are fixed-priced ($12 a day for each passenger) and are paid at the end of the trip. $12 is distributed in the following way: $6 - for waiters, $4 - for stewards (maids) and $2 - for the rest of the passenger-facing crew members such as entertainers, children camp workers, etc. I just loved this system as you don't have to carry cash and tip every time someone serves you.
 Yet they do their job and still get their well-deserved tips from you.
 Of yes, the crew was amazing and deserved every penny paid!

-Meat balls from alligators.
+Meatballs from alligators.
 Not the most delicious dish I've ever tried, but definitely the most exotic one.
 One night there were flog legs.
 It tasted like chicken.

 Hungry between breakfast and lunch or between lunch and dinner?
 Not a problem.
 You can have sandwiches any time during the day.
-What I did not understand though is when people would eat sandwiches instead of a really great food from the buffet restaurants.
+What I did not understand though is when people would eat sandwiches instead of really great food from the buffet restaurants.

 Promenade which takes you to the casino where smoking is traditionally permitted.